 The Manchester United-bound Zaha provided two assists for his side as the Eagles romped to a comfortable victory to keep their promotion hopes alive.

-The 20-year-old, who is set to join United in the summer so a fee of £15 million, has one England cap to his name so far - and his domestic boss believes similar displays in the future will only serve to impress the Three Lions manager.
+The 20-year-old, who is set to join United in the summer for a fee of 15 million pounds, has one England cap to his name so far, and his coach boss believes similar displays in the future will only serve to impress the Three Lions manager.

-Holloway admitted to concern during the game after a "boring" first half against a team who have lost five of their previous six games, and implored his fourth-placed team to "aim for the stars" as the bid to return to the Premier League.
+Holloway admitted to concern during the game after a "boring" first half against a team who have lost five of their previous six games, and implored his fourth-placed team to "aim for the stars" as it bids to return to the Premier League.